 UTMB Chief of Police Thomas E. Engells and City of Galveston Chief of Police Henry Porretto, graduates of the program, enjoyed the program so much that they made enrollment in the program mandatory for their personnel, Moore says.

-As a result of the support and continued success of the program, SHSU has expanded its facilities to host the program at the City of Houston E. B. Cape Center, UTMB Galveston, and The Woodlands Center.
+As a result of the support and continued success of the program, SHSU has expanded its facilities to host the program at the City of Houston E. B. Cape Center and UTMB Galveston.

 The program is offered to participating students one and a half days a month over the course of two months for one track, allowing working professionals to choose a time that best fits their schedule.
 Additionally, students may either complete the program in its entirety to receive their CPM certification or complete individual tracks based on their professional goals.